Weight Loss Medication

 2. Consider a gradual approach

-While you can stop Ozempic "cold turkey" without dangerous withdrawal symptoms, a gradual reduction might help your body adjust.
+While you can stop Ozempic "cold turkey" without dangerous withdrawal symptoms, a gradual reduction might help your body adjust more easily.
 Some healthcare providers recommend tapering with lower doses before stopping completely.
-This approach might help with the transition as your body readjusts its hormone levels.

 "Immediately after stopping Ozempic, there are little to no side effects.
 But the long-term effects depend on sustained lifestyle choices," says Maria Keaveney, RD.
 "Sustained healthy lifestyle choices promote weight loss maintenance and blood sugar control."